simonsejse/thecodingsorcerer/_programming/fsharp/datastructures/catenablelist.md

 //val snoc : 'a catlist -> 'a -> 'a catlist // snoc / postpend
 let snoc (c: 'a catlist) (a: 'a) = append c (single a)

-(* 7ø2

-Define in an analogous fashion the function sum': int catlist -> int, which computes the sum of the integer values in its input.
-Test that is computes the correct results on carefully chosen inputs, including the “extremal” value nil.

-*)

 let rec sum =
     function
     | Empty -> 0
     | Single a -> a
     | Append (ys, zs) -> sum (ys) + sum (zs)

-(* 7ø3

 //fold : (('a -> 'a -> 'a) * 'a) -> ('b -> 'a) -> 'b catlist -> 'a

-*)
 let fold (cf: ('a -> 'a -> 'a) * 'a) (t: 'b -> 'a) (list: 'b catlist) : 'a =
     let rec f xs =
         match xs with